The History of Granny’s Quick Lemon Curd

 - Lemon Thumbprint Cookies

-Once you’ve made my curd I’m sure you’ll want to try some more fruit curd recipes!
+Once you’ve made this easy lemon curd I’m sure you’ll want to try some more fruit curd recipes so check out the following:

 - Snowball (Eggnog) Curd